artambdev/ambalovpublishinghouse/README.md

 [Link to live webpage](https://artambdev.github.io/ambalovpublishinghouse/)

 ## User Stories
+The website was designed for 15 user stories across 3 different types of users:

 ### User: Writer
 - 1. As a writer, I want to get a feel of how the publisher presents itself